-Surround any natural outdoor area, and make minor boundaries between outdoor areas with low walls, about 16 inches high, and wide enough to sit on, at least 12 inches wide.
+Surround any natural outdoor area, and make minor boundaries between outdoor areas with low walls, about 16 inches high, and wide enough to sit on, at least 12 243 SITTING WALL

-Place the walls to coincide with natural seat spots, so that extra benches are not necessary-seat spots (241); make them of brick or tile, if possible-soft tile and brick (248); if they separate two areas of slightly different height, pierce them with holes to make them balustrades-ornament (249).
-Where they are in the sun, and can be large enough, plant flowers in them or against them-raised flowers (245). . . .
+Place the walls to coincide with natural seat spots, so that extra benches are not necessary-sear spors (241); make them of brick or tile, if possible-soft tile and brick (248); if they separate two areas of slightly different height, pierce them with holes to make them balustrades-ORNAMENT (249).
+Where they are in the sun, and can be large enough, plant flowers in them or against them-RAISED FLOWERS (245). . .